 In 1941 he became Sir Lawrence Bragg, knighted by King George VI.

-When the war was over Bragg made X-ray crystallography one of the Cavendish laboratory’s priorities, beginning a major study of protein structure in 1948.
+When the war ended Bragg made X-ray crystallography one of the Cavendish laboratory’s priorities, beginning a major study of protein structure in 1948.

 An Avalanche of Nobel Prizes